SGpp/DisCoTec/docs/simple_tutorial.md

 };
 ```

-Note that this also turns your data into a `DistributedFullGrid`, but there is no copy involved.
+Note that this also turns your data into a `DistributedFullGrid`, without making a copy of the data.
 DisCoTec just assumes that you pass it a pointer to a correctly-sized contiguous array.
 The size of the whole "global" grid is $2^{l_d}$, with $l_d$ the level vector for each dimension $d$.
 Every MPI process in your simulation should then have $2^{l_d} / p_d$ grid points, where $p$ is the cartesian process vector.

-## Make Your MPI Processes ProcessGroupWorkers
+## Make Your MPI Processes Workers

 Now, you can use the `YourTask` class to instantiate many tasks as part of a combination scheme.
-There are many choices to make regarding the combined simulation, which is why more than half
+There are a lot of choices to make regarding the combined simulation, which is why more than half
 of the example code is dedicated to defining parameters and generating input data structures:

 ```cpp